ENGLISH CURRICULUM STATEMENT 2023-24

 As a school it is our main aim that all children reach their full potential in all areas of the curriculum.
 Our key priority is for all children to be confident readers, engaging writers and articulate speakers.
 These skills will enable them to access all areas of the curriculum.

-At Hutchinson Memorial, we aim to develop children’s love of reading, writing and discussion.
-We aim to motivate and inspire children through a high standard of language and literacy skills.
+At Hutchinson Memorial School, we aim to develop children’s love of reading, writing and discussion.
+We aim to motivate and inspire pupils through a high standard of language and literacy skills.
 We strive to ensure that children read fluently, confidently and with good understanding.
 Our curriculum is carefully planned through a variety of carefully chosen texts that help children to develop culturally, socially and emotionally.

 At Hutchinson Memorial School we support the aim for English outlined within the National Curriculum; ‘to promote high standards of literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.’